 Save Money for Christmas

 Some people (not me) save starting at the beginning of the year.
 Some people have special bank accounts called a Christmas club or something similar (still not me).
-Money is deposited into the accounts with every check and then as the Christmas season gets close, the money is withdrawn and then it is available for shopping.
+Money is deposited into the accounts with every check and then as the Christmas season gets close, the money is withdrawn, and it is available for shopping.

 This is a really smart way to plan–to literally budget for Christmas (or other holidays/events) every paycheck.
 But not everyone (read that to mean: ME) can do that.